abramhindle/ttwl-cli-saveedit/README-profile.md

 The Profile editor supports editing the various keys that are acquired throughout the game

-### Golden Keys
+### Skeleton Keys

-The number of Golden Keys stored in the profile can be set using the `--golden-keys` argument:
+The number of Skeleton Keys stored in the profile can be set using the `--skeleton-keys` argument:

-    bl3-profile-edit profile.sav newprofile.sav --golden-keys 150
+    bl3-profile-edit profile.sav newprofile.sav --skeleton-keys 150

 ### Diamond Keys